MarcinOrlowski/laravel-api-response-builder/README.md

 #### ResponseBuilder Configuration ####

-ResponseBuilder configuration can be found in `config/response_builder.php` file.
-Supported configuration keys (all must be present):
+ResponseBuilder configuration can be found in `config/response_builder.php` file and each of its element is heavily documented in the file itself.

+Supported configuration keys (all keys must be present in config file):

  * `min_code` (int) lowest allowed code for assigned code range (inclusive)
  * `max_code` (int) highest allowed code for assigned code range (inclusive)